WCJB Exclusive: SEC Medical Task Force member ‘cautious’ ahead of the football season

 Clugston sat down with TV20 to discuss the challenges and decisions that lay ahead.

-Here is the full transcript of the conversation (the full video is attached below):
+Here is the full transcript of the conversation:

 TV20: How do you even start creating a plan when the situation surrounding a pandemic is so unpredictable?
 When do you go, ‘this is a no go’ or this ‘is a situation we can handle’?
 What are the challenges there?